-For those users wanting to use the "Homescreen" feature where one can get an overview of their Airtame's home screens.
-There are some additional facts to lay out about what happens with the images captured of a device's homescreen:
+For those users wanting to use the "Screens" feature where one can get an overview of their Airtame's home screens, there are some additional facts to lay out about what happens with the images captured of a device's homescreen:

-- Images are only sent to cloud accounts that have enabled "Homescreen"
+- Images are only sent to cloud accounts that have enabled one of digital signage apps.

 - You can disable sharing images of a devices homescreen per-device.